Continuity in a parameter of solutions to boundary-value problems in Sobolev spaces: Statement of the problem

 \section{Statement of the problem}

 Let $(a,b)\subset\mathbb{R}$ be a compact interval and suppose parameters We use the complex Sobolev space $W_p^n:=W_p^n([a,b];\mathbb{C})$ and set $W_p^{0}:=L_p$.
-By $(W_p^n)^{m}:=W_p^n([a,b];\mathbb{C}^{m})$ and $(W_p^n)^{m\times m}:=W_p^n([a,b];\mathbb{C}^{m\times m})$ we denote the Sobolev spaces of vector-valued and matrix-valued functions, respectively, whose entries belong to the Sobolev space $W_p^n$ of scalar functions on $(a,b)$, with the vectors having $m$ entries and with the matrices being of $m\times m$ type.
+By we denote the Sobolev spaces of vector-valued and matrix-valued functions, respectively, whose entries belong to the Sobolev space $W_p^n$ of scalar functions on $(a,b)$, with the vectors having $m$ entries and with the matrices being of $m\times m$ type.
 By $\|\cdot\|_{n, p}$ we denote the norms in these spaces.
 They are the sums of the corresponding norms in $W_p^n$ of all components of vector-valued or matrix-valued functions from these spaces.
 It will be always clear from context in which Sobolev space (scalar or vector-valued or matrix-valued functions) these norms are considered.
 For $m=1$, all these spaces coincide.
 It is known that the spaces are Banach spaces.
-They are separable if and only if $p<\infty$.
+If $p<\infty$, they are separable and have Schauder bases.

 We consider the following inhomogeneous boundary-value problem for a system of $m$ linear differential equations of order $r$: